wri/environmental-conflict-tracker/README.md

 The project has been curated to allow participants in the Omdena challenge to tackle a wide range of data science needs.
 The ultimate end-goal is to generate maps of conflict events with extracted information about their `actors`, `types`, `numbers`, `actions`, `locations`, and `dates`.
 This extracted information should be paired with metadata about and text from policy documents to identify which policies have jurisdiction over the conflict event.

+### List of potential tasks as a starting point

+*  Coreference resolution
+*  Data subsetting to remove false positives
+*  Identifying news articles that refer to the same conflict event
+*  Named entity recognition
+*  PDF document processing
+*  Sentence similarity between conflict event and policy sections

 ### Named entity recognition

 We are interested in identifying the following entities: `actor`, `type`, `number`, `action`, `location`, `date`, which can be disaggregated as follows: